 Crossing to Orkney - Pentland Ferries

-As you depart you will see the islands of Stroma and Swona in the distance.
-Both Common seals and grey seals can often be seen basking on these islands’ shores.
-Also, keep your eyes peeled for feral cattle of Swona which have been roaming free on the island for over 30 years!
+As the ferry departs you will see the islands of Stroma and Swona in the distance.
+Keep your eye out for both common seals and grey seals, which can often be seen basking on these islands’ shores, as well as for the feral cattle of Swona, which have been roaming free on the island for over 30 years.

-As we approach South Ronaldsay you will pass the abandoned gun towers and lookout posts of the Hoxa Head, which give an eerie remainder of Orkney’s role during both WW1 and WW2.
-Shortly after this the village of St Margaret’s hope comes into view and our Orkney adventure begins!
+As we sail towards the Orkney island of South Ronaldsay we will pass the abandoned gun towers and lookout posts of the Hoxa Head, which give an poignant reminder of Orkney’s role during both WWI and WWII.
+Shortly after this the village of St Margaret’s Hope comes into view and our Orkney adventure begins!